wp-plugins/styles-twentytwelve/readme.txt

 == Changelog ==

+= 1.0.3 =

+* Fix: (Minor) Prevent multiple notices from being displayed if several Styles child plugins are active and requesting changes.

 = 1.0.2 =
 * Add: Notice if users don't have Styles 1.0.7 or higher installed.
 * Add: Guide new users to install Styles if this add-on is installed, but Styles is not.